znob/sqlalchemy-intro-to-relationships-lab-nyc-career-ds-102218/README.md

 * Gwyneth Paltrow
     * Pepper Potts
     * Margot Tenenbaum
-* Your actor
+* An actor/actress of your choice
     * a role of your choice
     * a role of your choice

-Remember we can create instances of the Role class while making the association in the following manner:
+Note that we can create instances of the Role class while making the association in the following manner:

 ```python
 woody_harrelson = Actor(name='Woody Harrelson')
 woody_harrelson.roles = [Role(character='Detective Marty Hart'), Role(character='Mickey Knox')]
 ```

+Once our `seed.py` is filled with all of our actors, run `python seed.py` in the terminal to execute the file and persist these actors to the database.

+> **Note**: If our models or seed files are entered into the database incorrectly, we can delete the `actors.db` file and start over

 ### Query the related data